Beech Hill Farm & Ice Cream Barn, Contoocook, NH

 Apple Hill Farm, Concord, NH

 Over 20 years ago Diane and Chuck Souther started Apple Hill Farm from unproductive open space within sight of the state capitol in Concord.
-Today they have a substantial planting of 45 different varieties of apples planted on the hillside overlooking their farmstand and berry patch.
+Today they have a substantial planting of 45 different varieties of apples planted on the hillside overlooking their farm stand and berry patch.
 Twenty different flavors of peaches and a small number of plum trees fill out their orchards.
 Pick your own strawberries are their first summer berry crop, followed by blueberries, raspberries, and black black currants.
 Vegetables grown on the farm complement their berries at farmers markets

 LaValley Farms, Suncook, NH

 Chris and Danielle LaValley worked on Blake Farms in Pembroke as teenagers.
 In 2006, they purchased the property – it was then that reality struck; there is a difference between working on a farm and owning a farm.
 Where to begin?
 Chris took on the responsibility of learning the science and methodology of farming so he could manage the fields.
 Danielle, began as cashier.
 As demand for their fresh products increased, she became the bookkeeper and manager for their retail farmstands in Hooksett and Manchester.
 Today the LaValleys in addition to the original farmland in Pembroke, but also farm in Allenstown and Hooksett to provide enough product for their increasing number of retail customers.
+Premium produce, grass-fed beef, honey, ice cream, milk, pork, salsa, homemade pies and more are for sale at the Hooksett Farmstand.
+You can find freshly harvested veggies all summer long and pumpkins in the fall.